 The runs off Eggli are very pleasant and the valley run into Saanen tends to be the best if snow conditions are not good - the valley run to Gstaad gets large bare patches in warm and limited snow conditions and doesn't have artificial snow cover.

 Gstaad has a whole clutch of highly-rated restaurants in the valley, and the Saanenland is renowned for its cuisine.
 In the mountains one of the best choices is the gourmet Bergrestaurant Wasserngrat (+41 33 744 96 22) and in Gstaad itself, Restaurant Chesery (+41 33 744 24 51).
 For après ski the FunFun bar and Richie's pub are good, and if you want to dress up the Palace Hotel is the ritzy place to go.

 The best destination to access the downhill slopes by public transport in this ski area is Gstaad.
-20 minute walk to Eggli or Wispile gondolas.
-Buses also run, also to other area from station, including Glacier 3000.
+It is about a 20 minute walk to the Eggli or Wispile gondolas.
+Buses also run to a number of other area from station, including Glacier 3000.
 The resort operates the Snow'n'Rail scheme, providing a 20% discount on the combined travel ticket and lift pass.